-Japan’s One-Year Startup Visa (Status of Residence) has just started in Fukuoka, Aichi, Gifu, Kobe and Osaka on April 2019.
+Japan’s One-Year Startup Visa (Status of Residence) has just started in Fukuoka, Aichi, Gifu, Kobe, and Osaka on April 2019.

 Now, only in Tokyo and Fukuoka Prefecture, foreign startup founders can reside for 6 months to make the necessary preparations for getting business manager visas (BMVs).

-Japan’s Startup Visas started on April 2019.
+Japan’s Startup Visas started in April 2019.